-A baseline assessment determines your current state of DEI and provides a thorough intersectional analysis of your diversity, gaps, risks, challenges and opportunities.
+A baseline assessment determines your current state of DEI and provides a thorough analysis of your diversity, intersectionality, gaps, risks, challenges and opportunities.
 Assessments provide you with actionable recommendations to make impactful positive change.
-All of our assessments are conducted using an intersectional DEI lens and change management principles.

 We can work with your existing organizational data or conduct a DEI survey to help you understand the diversity of your organization, employee experiences and needs, and sentiments and perceptions of DEI.
 We can run predictive analytics on various types of data including DEI surveys, compensation/pay data, engagement, recruitment, promotion/career advancement, or turnover, as examples.